wikinderbear/wikinder-rebase-2025-12-10/Music-notation-on-a-computer.md

 LilyPond notation is useful for writing simple scores.
 It can be converted to MusicXML using python-ly, although support is limited.

-This article shows rough LilyPond notation for several nursery rhymes.
-See the [How to convert it](#how-to-convert-it) section for the full source code.
-See [my repo](https://github.com/yuukiarchive/sheetmusic) for all files.
+Below, you'll find simple LilyPond examples for popular nursery rhymes.
+For the full source code and conversion instructions, see the [How to convert it](#how-to-convert-it) section.
+All files are available in [my repo](https://github.com/yuukiarchive/sheetmusic).

 ## Row, Row, Row Your Boat